NioniosFr/SePr/README.md

 * Script kiddies might try to break into our system or break it without any paticular motive other than the disruption itself.
 * Hackers might try to gain access to data in order to sell it to competitors.
 * Employees that have been let go or that hold a grudge against the company/organization might want to break the system or access the information to sell to competitors or a number of other motives.

+#### Attacks
+The system will have to be tollerant towards all the known type of attacks.

+###### SQL Injection

+Uri's send from the user will have to be properly escaped and should always (at any level of authentication) be handled as untrusted.

+###### XSS, XSRF, XSSI

+The system needs to be thoroughly tested to ensure that no security holes are left on the design and implementation of the frontend site.
+The interfaxce should be minimal and all input needs to be validated, (even the checkboxes).

+###### Buffer Overflow

+Pages and request will have to be processed properly and all output should be escaped when send to the user.

+###### User Elevation

+This technique is a subset of the buffer overflow attacks.
+An attacker tries to grant itself provildeges through the system and access parts that it should not.
+These types of attacks will have to be handled in the design of the system, as users will be able only to follow a CRUD priviledges table.
+Any user not in the table will not be granted access to the system.

 #### Risk Scenario's